 For now, we select some k greater than 2, depending on the memory space available.
-Since there may be variables that are only weakly associated with other variables, we cannot use a threshold on the measure of association chosen in Section 4.4.1.
+Since there may be variables that are only weakly associated with other variables, we cannot use a threshold on the measure of association chosen in Section 4.2.1.
 By selecting k to be greater than 2, we ensure that we use at least one analysis variable for each target variable.

 In summary, FCA has its own strengths and weaknesses.
 With FCA, memory usage is reduced and, in fact, controllable.
 Also, we empirically show in Section 7 that FCA provides better classing trees compared to MCA for some data sets.
 FCA however needs a longer run time compared to MCA.
 This is due to the one-at-a-time analysis as well as the need for pre-processing.
-In the context of
+In the context of visualization tools, intelligently mapping nominal values to numbers is a pre-processing step that can be run in batch mode.
+Hence, the run time may not be as important compared to memory space in some situations.

-4.5 Reduce Number of Dimensions to Keep
+4.3 Reduce Number of Dimensions to Keep